Send the link below via email or IMCopy

 in the classroom, courtroom, community or family?

-How to design exercises to shape and express stories about names?
+How can exercises be designed to shape and express

 Why is the Name Narrative exercise important?